grace-notes/website/contents/topics/happiness.md

 ---
-title: Happiness
+title: "Happiness"
+pdf: "happiness.pdf"
-description: The joy of God; a happiness that does not depend on people, things, or circumstances.
+description: "Happiness - [PDF] The joy of God; a happiness that does not depend on people, things, or circumstances."
 template: lesson.jade
 ---